shopware/docs/resources/references/adr/2020-07-02-implement-sales-channel-context-token-requirement.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2020-07-02-implement-sales-channel-context-token-requirement.md)
 {% endhint %}

+# Implement sales channel context token requirement for store-api and sales-channel-api

 ## Context
 Some routes for the sales-channel-api and the store-api depend on a sales-channel-context-token to identify the correct context.
 To ensure these routes cannot be called accidentally or intentionally without a token, a route parameter is in need to distinguish open routes and those that need a token.